 A half marathon.
 On legs that just cycled 90km.
 Along the lakefront with the whole town watching.
 The finish line on Tongariro Street is reportedly the loudest in New Zealand.

 We're two students funding this ourselves.
-Every dollar goes directly toward registration, gear, and getting to the start line.
-Claim a specific kilometre and we'll give you a shoutout every step of the way.
+Entry alone is $750 each β and that's before any of the gear, travel, and accommodation we need to get to the start line.
+Pick whichever tier feels right and we'll shout you out every step of the way.

 Zero fees.
 Every cent reaches us.
 NZ bank accounts only.